toshmatik/VMWare-iMessage/instructions.md

 ## 2. The problem

 VMWare does not generate a serial-number and MLB/ROM values which are sopisticated enough.
 Your _About this Mac_ will look something like this.
 Notice the _VM_ at the start of the serial-number ?
-We will fix that an more with this guide.
+We will fix that and more with this guide.

 ![_About this Mac_](https://raw.githubusercontent.com/toshmatik/VMWare-iMessage/master/Pictures/problem.png)